 Perhaps Dr. Earle’s greatest accomplishment has been spreading the urgent message for conservation, a message that is part warning and part promise.

 “In my short lifetime, I have seen the degradation of nature on an unprecedented scale,” she said.
 “In the 50 years since I took my first dive in the Keys, the world has lost half of its coral reefs.
 The good news is that I’m no longer hearing people say, ‘Woe is me; look at what we’ve lost.’
 People are waking up and seeing a tremendous opportunity, not just to save what’s left, but to reverse the decline and help nature heal.”

-“We’re grateful for Dr. Earle’s efforts to conserve our vast oceans and the vital systems that sustain our planet,” said Anne Birch, marine program manager for the Conservancy in Florida.
+“We’re grateful for Dr. Earle’s efforts to conserve our vast oceans and the vital systems that sustain our planet,” said Anne Birch, marine program manager for TNC in Florida.
 “Interpreting science for the non-scientist is an art that Dr. Earle has mastered and championed throughout her life.
 She is an inspirational leader and teacher, encouraging us to always nurture our curiosity and never stop learning about the world around us, whether it’s in our backyard, our community or beyond.”

 SYLVIA EARLE BIO

 Dr. Sylvia A. Earle is Explorer-in-Residence at the National Geographic Society, founder of the Sylvia Earle Alliance (S.E.A.)/Mission Blue, founder of Deep Ocean Exploration and Research Inc. (DOER), chair of the advisory council for the Harte Research Institute and former chief scientist of NOAA.